apache/cloudstack-documentation/source/adminguide/networker_plugin.rst

 #.
 A BASH shell at minimum version 4.4.19
 #.
 DELL EMC Networker client must be installed and in running state
 #.
 Hypervisor must be associated with the DELL EMC Networker server as CLIENT
 #.
-DELL EMC Networker can connect and verify certificates to the Hyper-v Client
+DELL EMC Networker can connect and verify certificates to the KVM Client
 #.
 A Hypervisor must be in UP and ENABLED state and resource state respectively in order to be able to get backups
    for the Instances running.
 #.
 A proper timezone set.
 Identical to the EMC Networker Server and Management server